abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 And many algebraic operations satisfy this equation, for example the functor law for the group homomorphism between $n \to 2ⁿ$ is just the famous algebraic rule, stating that $gᵃ gᵇ= gᵃ⁺ᵇ$.

-**Task:** Although it's trivial, we didn't prove that the first functor law (the one about the preservation of identities always holds.
-Interestingly enough, for groups/monoids it actually follows from the second law.
+**Task 3:** We didn't talk about the first functor law (the one about the preservation of identities).
+Interestingly enough, for groups it actually follows from the second law.
 Try to prove that.
-Start with the definition of the identity function.

 Functors in orders
 ===